Alina Homecare – Blog Header (Purple Version)

 A beautiful garden in Summer with lots of sunshine.

 Summer is usually a busy time in the garden.
-It is also when plants need more care.
-Watering and feeding your plants regularly is very important during hot and dry days.
-Deep watering is best, so the water can get to the roots.
+It’s also when plants need more care.
+Watering and feeding your plants regularly is important during hot and dry periods.
+Deep watering is best, so the water can penetrate to the roots.

-Adding mulch around your plants can be very helpful.
-Use materials like straw, shredded bark, or compost.
-Mulch keeps the soil moist, helps stop weeds from growing, and keeps the soil at a good temperature.
-Keep an eye on your plants for pests or diseases.
-Act fast if you spot problems.
+Adding mulch around your plants can be helpful.
+Use materials like straw, shredded bark or compost.
+Mulch keeps the soil moist, helps prevent weeds from growing and keeps the soil at a good temperature.
+Keep an eye on your plants for pests or diseases, and act fast if you spot problems.

-Pick fruits and vegetables often when they are ripe.
-This helps plants produce more.
+Pick fruits and vegetables often when they’re ripe, as this helps plants produce more.
 For flowering plants, remove the spent blooms, known as deadheading.
 This helps them grow more and can extend the blooming season.

 An autumnal garden.